Javonnep/eye-of-the-storm/readme.md

 - Try to find mutli-channel input data rather than using more than just Image data (I.e. a model that takes as input image data and previous wind speed)

-**Note that this is my contribution to a university project.
-For my contribution I received a Distinction.**